DOMjudge/domjudge/doc/manual/team.rst

 On the contest control system your program enters a queue, awaiting compilation, execution and testing on one of the autojudges.

+Beware that if you submit multiple times in a short time interval the DOMjudge will determine which submission to judge based on both the submission time and how many other submission you have in queue to penalize spamming.

 Compilation
 ```````````